Author Guidelines

 5. Citations and References

-6. All manuscripts submitted to this journal must be written in clear and academically appropriate English.
+All manuscripts must be written in clear, grammatically accurate, and academically appropriate English to support international scholarly communication.

 7. Ethics and Consent